AjJ132/superfluous-weather-app/README.md

 **Prerequisites**

-While this project is available and hosted online you can easily run this locally on your machine.
-Before downloading and running please ensure that you have Docker open with Kubernetes installed.
-Minikube and Kubectl are also required as they allow for local node management.
+Due to the high operational costs associated with Azure AKS, this project is no longer hosted online.
+To run it, you'll need to set it up locally on your machine.

+Before proceeding, please ensure that the following software is installed and configured on your system:

+Docker, with Kubernetes support enabled
+Minikube, for local Kubernetes cluster management Kubectl, for interacting with the Kubernetes cluster

 **Installation**